nicolasDelhomme/BioQAExample/README.md

 git submodule update --remote
 ```

-4. Copy the Biological QA template from UPSCb-common/templates/R to src/R
+3. Copy the Biological QA template from UPSCb-common/templates/R to src/R (for making the report prettier, also copy bulogo2.png,footer.html,header.html and style.css)

-5. Open your copy of BiologicalQA.R
+4. Open your copy of BiologicalQA.R

-## Lecture

-## Homework
+## Biological QA

+1. The sample info is in `doc` and is a `tsv` file

+2. The data is in data.
+However, I already imported the `salmon` data as a `tximport` object.
+Instead of reading the tx2gene file, and loading the quant.sf using tximport, simply `load(here("data/tximport.rda"))`